Schiano-NOAA/a11y-sandbox/latex-compatible-table-pkgs/README.md

 - :check `gt` table package was able to be tagged and produced a readable translated table in the latex document
+    - a gt table does not pass adobe accessibility checks as the headers are not properly tagged
+    - the table does have formatting for a float which caused formatting issues
 - :check `kableExtra::kable` produced a tagged table that was visible in the broad tagging structure
+  - has similar header tagging issues in adobe accessibility checker
 - :check `kableExtra::kbl` produced a tagged table that was hidden in the tagging outline within a couple additional drop downs -- I do not know if this makes a difference
 - `flextable` does *NOT* produce a tagged document.
-The tranlated table to the latex file is not legible without AI.
+The translated table to the latex file is not legible without AI.
 The following error is produced when attempting to run with \\tagpdf added: